unidy/spring-starter/README.md

 # spring-starter

-This is the Spring server application.
+This is the Spring server application by using spring @version 4.

 # How to?